top of page

 About the paper

 This paper is part of our DMA Dialogue Hub, which is dedicated to fostering a participatory approach that leads to compliance solutions that benefit everyone.
-Contact us to join the Hub as a member and/or for consultation/press inquiries.
+We address your challenges through tailored research projects, consultations, training sessions, and conferences.
+Reach out to join our Hub or for inquiries about research, consultations, training, conferences, or press matters.

 About the author